 Studies have shown both healthy weight and overweight people tend to overestimate the number of calories they burn during exercise, often by a significant amount.
 And as a result, they end up eating more because they thought they would burn it all off.

 Of course, any kind of exercise or simply moving around more is good for us and it helps our overall health and well-being.
-It can help improve our mental health as well.
-It can boost your weight loss but it is simply not as effective as we have been led to believe.
+It will help improve our mental health as well.
+It will boost your weight loss but it is simply not as effective as we have been led to believe.

 10 common mistakes people make on keto when trying to lose weight

-So there it is.
+I hope this was helpful!
 The Top 10 Mistakes People Make on Keto.
 Now you know what to look out for and how easy it is to avoid them.
-Get started with us today by purchasing our exclusive keto guide and flexible meal plan which has been designed especially for the UK market.

 Maria & Craig Emmerich “Keto” – mariamindbodyhealth.com/my-books